Microeconomic Theory at Michigan State University

 development, trade, public economics, decision theory, and micro-founded macroeconomics.

-The theory group has an external speakers seminar, an internal speakers brown bag, a reading group, and a range of graduate course offerings.
+The theory group has an external speakers seminar, an internal speakers brown bag, a reading group, an annual joint conference with University of Michigan, and a range of graduate course offerings.

 who actively participate in research and teaching activities.